-Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations and arises principally from the Company's receivables from customers and investment securities
+Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations and arises principally from the Company's receivables from optionees and investment securities

 The potential concentration of credit risk consists mainly of cash and other receivables.
 The Company limits its counterparty exposures from its cash by only dealing with well-established financial institutions of a high quality credit standing.
+Receivables comprise mainly subscription receivable, receivable from optionee, and GST receivable from the government.
 The maximum exposure to credit risk is represented by the carrying amount of each financial asset on the statement of financial position.